PabBurD/springBootExercise/README.md

 Also, in component test, we have used the annotation @Sql which we can execute our custom sql script for a single test.

-All tests are executed with JUnit 4.
+All tests have been executed with JUnit 4.

 ## Postman